-She spoke about the luxury of not having another person’s stuff to process, and we mused that in the past men went to war and many did not return.
-Now we divorce each other, so either way there are still a lot of women alone at the end of their lives.
+She spoke about the luxury of not having another person’s stuff to process.
+We mused that in the past men went to war and many did not return.
+Now many of us divorce each other, so either way there are still a lot of women alone at the end of their lives.

 In fact she was walking much more slowly than I was as she was not well.
-I slowed down for a time because of the pleasure of having company, but we agreed to separate after an hour and a half or so, so she could rest more.
+I slowed down for a time because of the pleasure of having company, but after an hour and a half or so I went on so she could rest more.

 After two hours the landscape had changed and there were no trees, although luckily there was a breeze.
 Quite a few lizards I did not quite see, scarpered at my approach.

-I remembered that yesterday when I sat down to eat there was a grasshopper right by my left ear.
+I remembered that yesterday when I sat down to eat there was a grasshopper by my left ear.
 Listening in this quiet place is one of the great pleasures of the Camino.
-I reflect that as a therapist I am familiar with listening to others.
-Attending work supervision, and being with friends enables me to be listened to.
-When I walk, however, I luxuriate in paying attention to the subtlety of nature and to myself.
+I reflected that as a therapist I am familiar with listening to others When I walk, however, I luxuriate in paying attention to the subtlety of nature and to myself.

 I try listening under a tree away from the beating sun, but not for long as my sweaty back gets cold.
 I eat some sugary cakes to feed my muscles.

-Even though I try to avoid ssuashing insects, unfortunately the scuttley spiders seem to change direction just before my foot descends, alerted by the earth moving as I walk towards them.
-Sadly they are therefore more likely to be stepped on.
-I spend some time thinking about fear.
+Even though I tried to avoid squashing insects, the scuttley spiders seemed to change direction just before my foot descended, alerted by the earth moving as I walked towards them.
+Sadly they were therefore more likely to be stepped on.
+I spent some time thinking about fear.

-I notice ants going up and down a tree – something new to me.
+I noticed ants going up and down a tree.

 Both Christ and the Buddha walked and meditated.
 It seems to be something closely related to religion.
-I think it must be about contemplating ones behaviour and the habits of others, on the meaning of things.
+I think it must be about contemplating one’s behaviour and the habits of others, the meaning of things.

-There are empty husks, dry whispering beside me.
+There are empty husks growing beside me, dry whispering.
 Are they oats?
 They rustle and shine white-gold in the sunshine.

-How do I know the smell of dust?
-It blows around me.
-Over and over again I breathe it in without noticing, until I recognise that it is the dust which smells like that, not the other things which we are there simultaneously.
+Dust blows around me.
+Over and over again I breathe it in without noticing, until I recognise that it is that which smells, not the other things which we are there simultaneously.
 It is the same way I can smell snow in the air back home, and people are surprised.
 I think my father taught me to focus on smelling, as it was something he really appreciated.
 Despite being a smoker, he really enjoyed sniffing the roses at dusk, or inhaling the gentle scent of a child’s hair.

-The grasshoppers, they were loud, louder, really loud as I got closer, and then their noise subsided and tailed off as I ambled on.
-It was the opposite and slower version of standing by a motorway as cars zoom past me.
+The grasshoppers were loud, louder, really loud as I got closer, and then their noise subsided and tailed off as I ambled on.
+It was the opposite and slower version of standing by a motorway as cars zoom past.